-Everything about Les Grandes Serres Chateauneuf du Pape , Rhone wine producer profile with wine tasting notes , wine and food pairings, best vintages, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
+Learn everything about Les Grandes Serres Chateauneuf du Pape with wine tasting notes, wine and food pairings, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Les Grandes Serres is another recent success story in the Southern Rhone Valley.
-Founded in 1977 by the negociant company, Grandes Serries, Michel Picard, the owner is also associated with the Burgundy region.
+Founded in 1977 by the negociant company, Grandes Serries, Michel Picard, the owner is also associated with producing wine in the Burgundy region.

-Les Grandes Serres is a true negociant firm that does not own vines in Chateauneuf du Pape.
+Les Grandes Serres is a true negociant firm.
+They do not own any of their own vines in Chateauneuf du Pape.
 Instead, they maintain long-term contracts with various growers in the Chateauneuf du Pape appellation.
+The name of the winery comes from one of the lieu-dits where they source their fruit from, Les Grandes Serres.

 Les Grandes Serres Vineyards, Wines, Winemaking

-Les Grandes Serres produces 2 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape Blanc .
+Les Grandes Serres produces 3 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape Blanc.

-Les Grandes Serres La Cour de Papes, their top level wine is made from a blend of 60% Grenache, 20% Syrah , 15% Mourvedre, 3% Cinsualt and 2% Counoise .
+Les Grandes Serres La Cour de Papes, their top level wine is made from a blend of 60% Grenache, 20% Syrah, 15% Mourvedre, 3% Cinsault and 2% Counoise.
 The vineyard is placed in the southern part of Chateauneuf du Pape.
 All the vines are at least 40 years of age.
 The wine is aged in used, French oak barrels for 12 months.

 Les Grandes Serres produces 3 other wines from the Southern Rhone Valley, Terroir de Sable, a Grenache and Syrah blend, Terroir de Calcaire, a blend of Syrah and Grenache and Terroir de Galets, which comes from a blend of Grenache, Syrah and Mourvedre.